-When the weather is brutally hot, there’s nothing quite like Watermelon Juice to cool and refresh your body while quenching your thirst.
+When the weather is brutally hot, there’s nothing quite like fresh Watermelon Juice to cool and refresh your body while quenching your thirst.
 Here I’ll show you how to make three different versions of this healthy, all natural drink recipe.

 Table of Contents